Edu4rdSHL/edu4rdshl.github.io/_posts/2024-01-23-my-move-to-wayland-it-s-finally-ready.md

 and it will configure the application to use Wayland.

+**Note:** since Chrome 140 onwards, `--ozone-platform-hint=auto` is used by default, so you can skip that flag if you're using that version or newer.

+If you have an issue with it launching a lot of shortcuts pop-ups when opening chrome, you can workaround it by adding `--disable-features=GlobalShortcutsPortal` to the flags.
+See [this issue](https://issues.chromium.org/issues/404298968).

 ### Steam

 At this point, Steam doesn't support Wayland and you will have rendering issues when scrolling the webviews inside the app, unless you turn off hardware acceleration for the webviews rendering and then it will work fine.
 To do that, go to `Steam > Settings > Interface > Turn off "Enable GPU accelerated rendering in webviews"`.

+For more Steam tips, see [Steam on Linux: fixing it!](https://www.edu4rdshl.dev/posts/steam-on-linux-fixing-it/)

 ### Visual Studio Code